sherpa/sherpa/README.md

 error message that no more Sherpa installations are available.
 At this point you can re-install Sherpa.

-The same issue may occur if you installed both the Sherpa binaries and build Sherpa from sources in the same environment.
+The same issue may occur if you install the Sherpa binary release and then try to build Sherpa from source in the same environment.

 Testing Sherpa